oriolcastro/oriolcastro.me-v4/src/content/post/second-post.md

 ---
-title: "My Second Post"
+title: 'My Second Post'
-publishDate: "12 June 2022"
+publishDate: '12 June 2022'
-description: "Another example post for Astro Cactus, this time written in a plain markdown file"
+description: 'Another example post for Astro Cactus, this time written in a plain markdown file'
-tags: ["example", "blog"]
+tags: ['example', 'blog']
 ---

 ## This is a post made with Markdown